environmental-social-governance

 By considering material ESG risks and opportunities, I firmly believe we’re building on the 90-plus-year legacy of fundamental research pioneered by Capital Group’s founder, Jonathan Bell Lovelace.

-Through our investments in the people, data and technology that support ESG integration, we are expanding our capabilities and will, where necessary, evolve and adapt our process over time.
+Through our investments in the people, data and technology that support ESG integration, we are building global capabilities that can evolve and adapt over time.

 Because this is so important to us, we want to be transparent with our clients and stakeholders.
 We publish our investment stewardship report annually.
 And, on a quarterly basis, we disclose fund-level monitoring outcomes for our corporate and sovereign holdings (where data is available) to indicate which companies and/or issuers have been flagged for in-depth review.